JustlyAI/free_law_cite_checker/README.md

 ## NOT CONFIDENTIAL

 This tool is intended for legal research and citation verification only.
 Please note that both Claude Code and the CourtListener API are external services.
-As such, they are not suitable for handling privileged or confidential information—do not submit any sensitive or confidential data when using this tool or its integrations.
+As such, they are not suitable for handling privileged or confidential information without enterprise-grade configuration—do not submit any sensitive or confidential data when using this tool or its integrations.

 ## About Eyecite and Free Law Project